nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

     ...

 I iterated over *all the values* and then used that to set the animation delay.
-My goodness, how ridiculous!
+My goodness! how ridiculous!
 That's basically as bad as writing out all those css animations one-by-one.

-Instead, I took until the next morning to realize that i could do something less ridiculous:
+Instead, I set down the project and took until the next morning to realize that i could do something *much* less ridiculous:

     ...
     for (var x=0; x < dartCols; x += 1){